-To eliminate these drawbacks of centralized approaches, researchers recently proposed alternative solutions based on decentralized infrastructures.
-These approaches rely on distributed data storage and aim to provide higher security, privacy, and interoperability than centralized approaches~\cite{stafford2020health} while at the same time delivering a comparable level of convenience to users.
-As such, decentralized approaches solve several issues of both paper-based and centralized electronic approaches to medical prescriptions.
-Extant literature often builds on blockchain technology to serve as the underlying infrastructure for decentralized approaches to \acp{e-prescription}.
-A major advantage of using blockchain technology for \acp{e-prescription} is its function as a synchronized single source of truth, allowing the avoidance of, e.g., manipulating or double-spending (i.e., redeeming more than once) \acp{e-prescription}~\cite{zhang2019security}.

-Nevertheless, several issues remain, and new problems emerge in current implementations based on blockchains.
-In particular, privacy concerns arising from the transparency of patient data may be exacerbated due to redundant data storage as well as the immutability of blockchains that renders later deletion practically impossible~\cite{he2019blockmeds, stafford2020health}.
-This affects not only patients' privacy and data security interests but also compliance with associated regulatory requirements, such as the EU \ac{GDPR}, the \ac{CCPA} or the U.S. \ac{HIPAA}.
-Furthermore, interoperability often remains a problem, as the suggested implementations are not built upon common standards, and sensitive data is regularly not shared bilaterally but involves decentralized yet third-party infrastructures.
-Besides, the existing suggestions often impose the management of cryptographic keys directly to the users or rely on yet another smartphone app (or device) that users need to use specifically for \acp{e-prescription}.
+To eliminate these drawbacks of centralized approaches, researchers recently proposed alternative solutions based on decentralized infrastructures~\cite{Siqueira2021,sonkamble2021}.
+These approaches rely on distributed data storage and aim to provide higher security, privacy, and interoperability than centralized approaches~\cite{stafford2020health}.
+As such, decentralized solutions address several issues of both paper-based and centralized electronic approaches to medical prescriptions.
+Extant literature often uses a blockchain as the underlying decentralized infrastructure.
+Its function as a synchronized single source of truth allows for the avoidance of, e.g., manipulations or the double-spending of \acp{e-prescription}~\cite{zhang2019security}.
+Nonetheless, several issues remain, and new problems emerge in blockchain-based approaches.
+In particular, privacy concerns are exacerbated due to replicated data storage as well as the immutability of blockchains that renders deletion practically impossible~\cite{he2019blockmeds,stafford2020health}.
+This affects not only patients' confidentiality requirements but also compliance with associated regulatory requirements, such as the EU's \ac{GDPR}, the \ac{CCPA} or the US~\ac{HIPAA}.
+Furthermore, interoperability often remains a problem, as the suggested implementations are not built on common standards, and sensitive data is typically exchanged using third-party infrastructures.
+Besides, the existing suggestions often impose the management of cryptographic keys directly on the users or rely on yet another smartphone app (or even device) that users need to carry and use specifically for \acp{e-prescription}.